Joshua-omolewa/Retailstore_ETL_pipeline_project/README.md

 # Author: 👤 **Joshua Omolewa**

-## PROJECT OVERVIEW : Building a Data Pipeline that collects  data from transactional database (OLTP) on Snowflakes  and transforms the collected data to meet  business requirements and enables  Data Analyst to run SQL query & create Data Visualization
+## PROJECT OVERVIEW : Building a Data Pipeline using AWS services that collects  data from transactional database (OLTP) on Snowflakes  and transforms the collected data to meet  business requirements and enables  Data Analyst to run SQL query & create Data Visualization

 ## 1. Project Architecture